 Whatever he might have thought about their criticism or about how they might or might not be able to grasp the stunning importance of what had happened, Peter laid it out step by step for his critics.
 Many of the details are missing in the short version, perhaps because Peter realized the 'where' wasn't so important and the names weren't so important.
 He realized that what was important was that God clearly affirmed the Gentile believers through the gift of the Holy Spirit.
-And Peter's churchy critics, bless them, also came to realize that the affirmation of the believers and their acceptance by God was truly the important thing, for their hearts were opened - "they praised God, saying, 'Then God has given even to the Gentiles the repentance that leads to life'."
+Moreover, there is one detail in there that provides the focus for the whole story of the conversion of the church ...
+"The Spirit told me to go with them and not to make a distinction between them and us."
+That is the essence and the really important part of what happened, that the Spirit directed Peter - and thus those in Jersusalem, and those in the faith - not to make a distinction, but to accept them for their faith the same way that God accepts people with faith.
+It is well that Peter's churchy critics, bless them, also came to realize that the affirmation of the believers and their acceptance by God was truly the important thing, for their hearts were opened - "they praised God, saying, 'Then God has given even to the Gentiles the repentance that leads to life'."

 Isn't it a good thing that we don't have any critics in the church today who are ready to challenge people with "why do you go to the ungodly and eat with them?"
-Hah - as if!
+Of course I'm saying that with more than a tinge of sarcasm!
 Sadly, there are still those who believe that the first and most important role of the church is to preserve social standards and even ethnicity.
 There are still all too many who believe that the church is for a select few and that those "other" people are not welcome, whoever those "other" people may be.

-Thanks be to God that it is God who decides who is welcome and affirms that welcome through the Holy Spirit.
+Thanks be to God that it is God who decides who are welcome and affirms that welcome through the Holy Spirit.
 If it was left up to people, there would be precious few of us in the church.
 If it had been left up to the uptight upright in Jerusalem that day, even we wouldn't be in the church!
 But by the grace of God it is God who decided that we are welcome and we praise him through Christ our Lord.